Rice v. Cayetano: Background

-In order to understand this extraordinary defense, some background is necessary.
 The Kingdom of Hawaii was an independent, sovereign nation from 1810 until 1893.
 Throughout this period, the increasing economic interests of American businessmen began to clash with the interests of the Hawaiian government.
 In 1887, under the threat of violence, the Kingdom's Prime Minister was compelled to resign, and a new Constitution was implemented.
 This heavily curtailed the administrative power of the monarchy.
-When Queen Lili'uokalani took steps in 1893 to counter this imposition, she was overthrown in a coup d'état by the Committee of Safety which was composed of white businessmen, missionaries and colonists (both Hawaiian citizens and foreign nationals).
+When Queen Liliʻuokalani took steps in 1893 to counter this imposition, she was overthrown in a coup d'état by the Committee of Safety which was composed of white businessmen, missionaries and colonists (both Hawaiian citizens and foreign nationals).
 The Committee set up a provisional government led by themselves, and the next year declared the existence of the Republic of Hawaii.
 In 1898, the Republic accepted annexation by the United States, and when President McKinley signed the Annexation and Organic Acts soon thereafter, Hawaii became a U.S. Territory.
 At this time, 1800000 acre of land, formerly overseen by the crown, were ceded to the United States.
 The Annexation Act stipulated that all revenues and proceeds from the use of this public land would "be used solely for the benefit of the inhabitants of the Hawaiian Islands for educational and other purposes."
 The Organic Act similarly held that all "funds arising from the sale or lease or other disposal ... shall be applied such uses and purposes for the benefit of the inhabitants of the Territory of Hawaii."

 Seeing the subsequent cultural and economic decline of Hawaii's native population, in 1920 the U.S. Congress passed the Hawaiian Homes Commission Act (HHCA), which placed 200,000 of those acres under the authority of said Commission, such that they could be leased by Native Hawaiians for token sums.
 A "Native Hawaiian" was defined as "any descendant of not less than one-half part of the blood of the races inhabiting the Hawaiian Islands previous to 1778."
 That date, 1778, is the year in which Captain Cook "discovered" the islands, and thus the date of the first known Western presence.

 When Hawaii became a state in 1959, it was agreed that the state would include the HHCA in its own Constitution, including the specific definition of Native Hawaiian.
 In 1978 the state Constitution was amended to provide for the Office of Hawaiian Affairs (OHA), which would hold the lease on those lands not already under the purview of the HHCA.
 The OHA lands would be similarly held in a "trust" managed for the benefit of Native Hawaiians.